DataBiosphere/data-portal/content/document/creating-content/overview.md

 path: "/document/creating-content/overview"
 date: "2018-05-30"
 title: "Overview"
+description: "Overview of how to create content in the HCA Data Portal."
 ---

 # Overview

 The HCA Data Portal is a [JAMStack](https://jamstack.org/) style site that uses [Gatsby.js](https://www.gatsbyjs.org/ ) as the static site generator.

-In a JAMStack site, rather than mixing contet with a style template on every request to a webserver, templates are combined with content during a build step.
+In a JAMStack site, rather than mixing content with a style template on every request to a webserver, templates are combined with content during a build step.

 The resulting static web pages are then deployed to an AWS S3 bucket and fronted by the AWS Cloudfront Content Delivery Network.